CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-handheld-device-client/cold-boot.md

         \application\app.config > \Program Files\CompuTec WMS 1.0.0\app.config
         ```

-This ensures that even after a cold boot, the WMS configuration will be preserved and automatically reapplied, preventing the loss of critical settings and data.
+This ensures that even after a cold boot, the CompuTec WMS configuration will be preserved and automatically reapplied, preventing the loss of critical settings and data.

 ---